williamlamjy/mTracker/docs/UserGuide.md

 their usages.
 The contents table below includes clickable hyperlinks for you to navigate directly to a section of your preference.

-The Quick Start section provides you with the instructions to download the product, and the necessary software specifications needed so that you can start using mTracker on the go!
-The FAQ section towards the end of this guide answers possible queries that you may have of this product, and the final Command Summary section gives a brief overview of the different types of command-line commands mTracker intakes to execute the various functionalities.
+The _**Quick Start**_ section provides you with the instructions to download the product, and the necessary software specifications needed so that you can start using mTracker on the go!
+The _**FAQ**_ section towards the end of this guide answers possible queries that you may have of this product, and the eventual _**Command Summary**_ section gives a brief overview of the different types of command-line commands mTracker intakes to execute the various functionalities.

 * [Quick Start](#quick-start)